charleschen-ml/eic-llm/README.md

   - h.11.attn.c_attn

 Insights
-- In general, fine-grained, submodule-wise quantization outperforms coarse, layer-wise quantization
+- Fine-grained, submodule-wise quantization outperforms coarse, layer-wise quantization due to the course method simultaneously quantizing all submodules regardless of their quantization sensitivity.
+- From the course quantization experiment, we can see that:
-- In course quantization, all layers are pretty sensitive relative to the full-precision score of 34.
-This is due to this method simultaneously quantizing all submodules regardless of their quantization sensitivity.
+  - All layers are pretty sensitive relative to the full-precision score of 34.
-- In course quantization, layers 2, 7, 8, 10, 11 are relatively less sensitive.
-However, any course quantization results in a minimum of 7% performance hit.
+  - Layers 2, 7, 8, 10, 11 are relatively less sensitive (minimum of 7% performance hit).
+  - Earlier transformer layers (especially layer 0) are more sensitive.
 - From the fine quantization experiment, we can see that:
-  - Attention layer is more sensitive than MLP layer
-  - Earlier transformer layers are more sensitive to quantization
+  - MLP submodules (especially c_fc) are more sensitive than attention layers.
+  - Projection submodules are less sensitive.

 ---